Several brain chemicals, known as neurotransmitters, are involved in producing feelings of happiness. These include:

 The RAIN meditation is an excellent way to steer out of anxious thinking cycles, deepen compassion and connection to self, and anchor back into the present moment.
 Take a moment and play with these 4 steps, to build self-compassion and step out of stuck thinking.

 It is also incredibly empowering because you will have created that internal sense of calm.
-One of the goals of learning to regulate emotion is to render all those unhealthy coping strategies unnecessary.
-What’s cooler than seeing your book for sale on a bookstore shelf?
-Seeing it appear in a movie!
-Check out this short film by the very talented Director Chris Di Staulo: Lovers to Strangers, on Vimeo Chris’ latest short film brings attention to the concept of love bombing.
+One of the goals of learning to regulate emotion is to render all those unhealthy coping strategies unnecessary. |

 AuthorSusan Guttridge is a trauma-informed Master level Counsellor with the clinical designation of Canadian Certified Counsellor (CCPA).
 She has 20+ years experience providing individual and group therapy.
 Archives